phalpern/WG21-halpern/n4034_destructive_move.md

 large number of classes can be _trivially destructive-movable_.
 Note that trivially destructive-movable does not require or imply trivially copyable.
-After the destructive move is complete, the moved-from object must not be accessed, since any pointers would be shared with the moved-to object.
+After the destructive move is complete, the moved-from object must not be accessed, since any pointer members would point to memory shared with the moved-to object.

 Proposal summary
 ================